carlosequoia/Hangman/README.md

 This prior version of Hangman is written using Java as the main programming language.
 Parameters and fundamentals used are "basic".
 This includes `print`, `println`, `if`, `else`, etc.

 Committed changes on 5:56 PM, November 11, 2025.

+`hangmanvc2` is the latest code build.
+Kindly refer to the source code.